Colonialism in South & Southeast Asia

 The Port of Calcutta by the Hooghly River

 Traditional agricultural practices were often replaced by European systems, disrupting local food production.
 Europeans introduced massive plantations to grow cash crops like tea, rubber, coffee, and sugar.
-This led to deforestation and the transformation of vast areas into plantations.
+This led to deforestation and the transformation of huge areas into plantations.

 Effects on People